-- Love Makes You Crazy: Marvick wasn't exactly playing with a full deck even before he was exposed to Kolos' true form.
+- Love Makes You Crazy: Marvick wasn't exactly playing with a full deck even before he was exposed to Kollos' true form.

 - Mental Fusion: Spock Mind Melds with a Medusan to save the Enterprise.

-- Negative Space Wedgie: When Mavrick goes crazy and takes over the ship, he ends up flying them through one and stranding them beyond the known galaxy.
-Spock has to merge with Kolos to fly back through it, lest the ship be forever stranded outside the galaxy.
+- Negative Space Wedgie: When Marvick goes crazy and takes over the ship, he ends up flying them through one and stranding them beyond the known galaxy.
+Spock has to merge with Kollos to fly back through it, lest the ship be forever stranded outside the galaxy.

 - Sufficiently Advanced Alien: The Medusans.

 - Take Our Word for It: The sight of a Medusan is so hideous it drives one of the Enterprise's chief designers completely insane.
 The flashing lights might not drive a viewer insane, but it just might trigger epileptic seizures.
-They're also supposed to have the most sublime thoughts in the galaxy, but that's only applicable to a telepath.
+They're also supposed to have the most sublime thoughts in the galaxy, another reason they need a telepathic counterpart who can interpret.

 - When He Smiles: This is one of few episodes where Spock is seen smiling.
 It does wonders for his looks.

-- Yandere: Marvick demands Dr. Jones loves him and goes to kill Kolos when she won't.
+- Yandere: Marvick demands Dr. Jones loves him and goes to kill Kollos when she won't.
 Dr. Jones is accused of hovering on the edge of being one.
-It isn't proven.
+It isn't proven either way.